 The prosecutor’s story of the crime is different.
 He says that the accused—whose name is Jefferson—went to the store with Brother and Bear with the intention of robbing and killing Gropé.
 After surviving the shootout, Jefferson stole money and celebrated his theft by drinking whiskey.

-The prosecution’s version of the accused’s behavior sounds like a combination of the racist stereotypes of black people that whites circulated at the time of the story.
+The prosecution’s version of the accused’s behavior sounds like a combination of the racist stereotypes of Black people that white people circulated at the time of the story.
 Thus, in the prosecutor’s story the accused is not only a thief and a murderer; he also gloats over his victims’ bodies.

 The defense attorney argues that Jefferson was in the wrong place at the wrong time.
 He wasn’t involved with Brother and Bear, and this explains why Gropé didn’t shoot him.
 In his summary to the jury, the defense attorney argues that to kill Jefferson would be like killing a boy or a fool, not a man.
 The attorney urges the jury to look closely at Jefferson: he has a flat skull that suggests that he has no intelligence at all, and if the jurors were to ask him even the most basic questions about poetry, the calendar, or civics, he wouldn’t know what to say.
 The attorney urges the jury to think of Jefferson’s godmother—killing him would be depriving her of her reason for living.
 In conclusion, the attorney says that killing Jefferson would be as immoral as killing a hog.